KobieKabo/Damaged_Building_Detection/README.md

 This request will return JSON data containing details such as the model's version, name, description, and parameter counts.

 #### Classifying an Image
-To classify an image using the inference server, send a POST request to the /model/predict endpoint with the image you want to classify.
-Since the inference server is already running in Docker, we must use the inference server file to run these commands.
-They are:
+To classify an image using the inference server, send a POST request to the /proj_models/Mod_LeNet5/predict endpoint with the image you want to classify.

 ```